Rebel commander warns of onslaught on Ukrainian forces

 The Ukrainian intelligence service SBU says Zdrilyuk was fired from their ranks in 2003 because he worked too closely with Russia.
 It charges that Zdrilyuk and Strelkov were involved in the takeover of Ukraine's Crimea region that led to annexation of the peninsula by Moscow in March.

-Zdriluyk often appeared confused and weary during the half-hour video and repeatedly apologized for mixing his words.
+Zdriluyk often appeared confused and weary during the half-hour video and repeatedly apologised for mixing his words.

 "I haven't slept properly for months; excuse me, for weeks.